DuckbillResearch

 Hybrid execution architecture

-Our approach to closing the gap between agentic and human-level completion rates is not to wait for better models.
-It's to build a hybrid execution system where AI handles planning, coordination, and quality control while humans handle the moments that require real-world presence — phone calls that need a human voice, credential access, vendor negotiation, and recovery from automation failures.
+Our approach is to build the operational layerthat makes better models immediately more effective — while closing the gap that even perfect models can't.
+AI handles planning, coordination, and quality control.
+Humans handle the moments that require real-world presence — phone calls that need a human voice, credential access, vendor negotiation, and recovery from automation failures.

 01